 The major society conference, the E-MRS Spring Meeting, is organized every year in May or June and offers on average 25 topical symposia.
+The conference is augmented by an exhibition of products and services of interest to the conference.
 It is widely recognized as being of the highest international significance and is the largest of its kind in Europe with about 2,500 attendees every year.
 Each symposium publishes its own proceedings that document the latest experimental and theoretical understanding of material growth and properties, the exploitation of new advanced processes, and the development of electronic devices that can benefit best from the outstanding physical properties of functional materials.

-Since 2002, E-MRS has organized an annual Fall meeting in Warsaw, Poland which provides another opportunity for scientist in Central and Eastern Europe to become involved in the work of the E-MRS. The Fall Meeting offers the same high quality scientific platform as the Spring meeting and is growing in international involvement.
+Since 2002, E-MRS has organized an annual Fall meeting in Warsaw, Poland which provides another opportunity for scientist in Central and Eastern Europe to become involved in the work of the E-MRS. The conference is augmented by an exhibition of products and services of interest to the conference.
+The Fall Meeting offers the same high quality scientific platform as the Spring meeting and is growing in international involvement.

 European Institute of Technology

 E-MRS welcomed the proposal by the President of the European Commission, José Manuel Barroso, to establish the European Institute of Technology (EIT), but recognized that many aspects needed careful consideration.
 E-MRS campaigned for the Commission to undertake a prefiguration programme to establish the optimum structure for governance of the proposed institute.
 The Commission accepted the need for further study and funded four projects to help formulate policy prior to the formal establishment of the EIT.
 E-MRS was a partner in one of these projects identified as ComplexEIT.